 The Department of Mathematics and Physics at College of the Ozarks is a combined department designed to offer students a major in mathematics.
 The department consists of mathematicians and physicists who represent diverse areas of study.
-In addition, the department employs and works closely with several student workers, who are typically mathematics majors or engineering students.
+In addition, the department employs and works closely with several student workers, who are typically math majors or engineering students.
 The student workers gain valuable work experience with the chance to sharpen their developing skills by offering tutoring services to lower-level mathematics or physics students and by using personal productivity software to assist professors.

 Students who wish to complete a major in mathematics may choose from: